Back to all

 2. Normalize and standardize

-Group exceptions so you can route them quickly:
+Group exceptions by type so you can route and resolve them efficiently:

 5. Post adjustments and tie out